carlossantillana/rshell/README.md

 For example, it will not perform the cd command.

-The following commands work as expected: ls (including  -a, -l, and -R), cp, cat, echo, printf, mkdir, rmdir. all git commands
+The following commands work as expected: ls (including  -a, -l, and -R), cp, cat, echo, printf, mkdir, rmdir. git

 Sample output as follows: